The Best Iodine Supplements to Boost Thyroid Function & More (2019 Edition)

 But it must be done carefully, with the right supplements and done over a certain period of time.

-Taking the combination of iodine with selenium can help prevent any negative effects - such as an increase in thyroidal antibodies that has been shown to occur in some studies.
-(3)
+Taking the combination of iodine with selenium can help prevent any negative effects - such as an increase in thyroidal antibodies that have been shown to occur in some studies (3).

-Because of this low levels of selenium may predispose patients to developing free radical damage and lower than normal T4 and T3 levels.
+Because of this low levels of selenium may predispose patients to develop free radical damage and lower than normal T4 and T3 levels.